shihankanungo/shihankanungo.github.io/books.md

 ![ch-reading](images/ch1.png)

 <br>
-These are the 1 books I have read in 2026 (so far!)
+These are the 2 books I have read in 2026 (so far!)
 See [here](https://shihankanungo.github.io/wrapped-2025#books) for what I read last year. <br>

 ### Fiction
+- *The Time Traveler's Wife* by Audrey Niffenegger.
+2003
 - *The Brief Wondrous Life of Oscar Wao* by Junot Díaz.
 2007

 ### Non-fiction